 GABA is the other inhibitory neurotransmitter.
-It calms us, relaxes muscle tension, helps us sleep and digest, and plays a role in coughs, vomiting, and diarrhea of unknown origin.
+It calms, relaxes muscle tension, helps sleep and digestion, and plays a role in coughs, vomiting, and diarrhea of unknown origin.

 While I see many clients on some form of Serotonin, or a Selective Serotonin Reuptake Inhibitor such as Paxil or Lexapro, I seldom see people on prescription or natural forms of GABA.
 Many times, adding some support for GABA allows people to reduce their SSRI’s (and their side effects), and get much better results as well.

 Others can just use some GABA to improve sleep, anxiety, mood swings and more.

 Here are some of the forms of GABA that I use with clients or in Consults, or can recommend they might get as a prescription if necessary: